zblox164/PlacementService/README.md

 This module is the first iteration out of three modules to be object oriented making it even more powerful.
 It is also the **easiest** published placement system kit on the Roblox platform!

-## Benefits of this module
+## Benefits

-- **Includes many pre-built features.** 23 Are listed above.
-- **Is easy to learn and use.** The module has been designed with beginner programmers in mind.
-It only requires beginner scripting to get the system up and working. *It removes the hassle of creating a complex system of your own.*
+- **It's Easy to Learn.** Placement Service was designed with beginner programmers in mind.
+It only requires beginner Luau scripting to get the system up and working while still maintaining a strong feature set for those who like to tinker! *It removes the hassle of creating a complex system of your own.*

+- **It's Polished and Reliable.** Over the period that Placement Service has been in development, I've had time to test and polish every feature included!

-- **Regularly updated.** The module is always being updated with feature updates as well as bug fixes.
+- **Regularly Updated.** Placement Service is always being updated with bugs fixes, performance improvements, and feature updates!

+- **It's Secure.** Placement Service is fully filtering enabled compatible to make secure gameplay easy for all of your players!

+-- **It's Highly Customizable.** Placement Service is packed with features so that you can make a placement system that is perfect for your game!
+Don't want interpolation?
+Don't want a grid system?
+Changing these is as simple as unchecking a checkbox!
 ---

 Want to use this module in your game/project?
 Use the resources below to learn how the module works: